IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 import Link from '@docusaurus/Link';

-# UID2 SDK for iOS and tvOS Reference Guide
+# UID2 SDK for iOS Reference Guide

 <!-- This guide includes the following information: